kayazay/spotify-nigerian-music/scraper/README.md

     + `tracksFromPlaylist:` Scrapes tracks from the playlist and retrieves recommendations
     + `detailsFromTracks:` Collects detailed information from each track
     + `fileNameGiver:` Generates a file name for the CSV based on the scrape date

+## Licensing
+This project is licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).